Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/prism.md

 After that, go to the `Prism` folder, which can be found inside the `plugins` folder.
 From there, edit the `config.yml` file.

-Go down to the `mysql` section and enter your database details.
+Go down to the `datasource` section and under the `properties` sub-section enter your database details.
 Change `useNonStandardSql: true` to `useNonStandardSql: false`.

 :::caution
 Do not copy the configuration below exactly, your login details for your own database will be different.